kau1992/vue-sails-example/README.md

 # Vue.js with Sails.js backend example project
 This project is for those who are new to [single-page applications](https://en.wikipedia.org/wiki/Single-page_application) and want to learn through a real example.
-This project fulfils the [JavaScript Standard Style](https://standardjs.com/).
+Besides that, it should cover most of the features from Sails.js and Vue.js.

 ## Getting started
 ### Prerequisites